TZstatsADS/fall2022-project3-prj3-group4/README.md

 Fu Wang implemented model 1 and model 2 by CNN with the model construction of two convolutional layers and three fully connected layers by using PyTorch.
 He implemented functions that take images and labels and turn them into a combined dataset suit for PyTorch.
 For his model 2 modification: he pre-trained CNN model by 10000 clean labels then used pre-trained model to predict labels for the rest of images and then combined new labels along with the clean labels for full model 2 training with the test accuracy of 77.70%

 Chen created another CNN model for part 1 and trained the model to compare with others.

+Christopher scheduled regular meetings with the group, checked and trained the models to see which one is the most appropriate, and presented the result of the project to the class.